Table of Contents

 ## CREATE TEMP POLYLINE FEATURE CLASS IN MEMORY ################################

-## in memory feature class to hold the points
+## in memory feature class to hold the split lines

 temp_fc = arcpy.arcpy.management.CreateFeatureclass(